riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 });
 {% endhighlight %}

-OK, so very similar to the package file we put together for customertracker-lib.
+OK, so very similar to the package file we put together for `customertracker-lib`.
 The main point of difference being that we have a single package we're using, our `lib` package.
-By including it, we also are including all the 3rd party packages from `lib` via the `imply` line we discussed earlier.
+By including it, we are also including all the 3rd party packages from `lib` via the `imply` line included in `lib` that we discussed earlier.

-Note once again we are using imply with this package as we want packages that use `core` to have access to the packages referenced within `core`, i.e. all the packages included in `lib`.
+Note once again we are using imply with the `core` package as we want packages that use `core` to have access to the packages referenced within `core`, i.e. all the packages included in `lib`.

 A diagram will give a better illustration of what we're aiming for: